-The Group has a strong and embedded risk and capital management culture and policies and processes in place to address these principal risks.
-Risk awareness, controls and compliance are embedded in all our day-to-day activities through a levels of defence
+The Group has a strong and embedded risk and capital management culture with policies, processes and systems in place to address these principal risks.
+Risk awareness, governance, controls and compliance are embedded in all our dayto-day activities through a levels of defence model.

-The levels of defence model is applied as follows:
+The levels of defence model is applied as